-We intend to further expand our revenue base by offering our popular iLottery games to new customers who use the platforms of other iLottery providers.
-We currently operate four contracts in Europe pursuant to which we only provide games, and we plan to expand this offering model into the United States.
+As such, we intend to further expand our revenue base by offering our popular iLottery games to new customers who use the platforms of other iLottery providers.
+We currently operate four contracts in Europe pursuant to which we offer only games, and we plan to expand this offering into the United States.
 This will allow us to realize a greater share of iLottery GGR and to benefit from additional states adding an iLottery offering.